GuitarML/SmartGuitarPedal/README.md

 https://www.youtube.com/watch?v=4zwZNa7Kwwo&t=58s

 This plugin uses a WaveNet model to recreate the sound of real world hardware, such as a TS9 Tubescreamer or Blues Jr amp.
-Drive, Level, and Tone were added for simple ways to control the sound.
+Drive and Level are used for simple ways to control the sound.
 The WaveNet model is effective at emulating distortion style effects or tube amplifiers.

 ![app](https://github.com/keyth72/SmartGuitarPedal/blob/master/resources/app_pic.png)